mwhittaker/mwhittaker.github.io/_posts/2015-01-20-logical-clocks.md

 B$.
 For example, here's a couple relations on $\\{1, 2\\}$ and $\\{a, b, c\\}$:
 $\\{(1, a), (2, c)\\}$, $\\{(1, a), (2, b), (3, c)\\}$, $\\{\\}$, and $\\{(1,
 a), (1, b), (1, c)\\}$.
 We can denote $(a, b) \in R$ as $a\,R\,b$.
-Consider for example the familiar less-than relation, $< $, on the set of natural numbers.
+Consider for example the familiar "less-than" relation, $< $, on the set of natural numbers.
 Two naturals $i$, and $j$ are in the relation $< $ if $i$ is less than $j$.
 We denote this $i < j$.
 Concretely, $< $ is the infinite set
 $\\{(0, 1), (0, 2), (0, 3), \ldots, (1, 2), (1, 3), (1, 4), \ldots\\}$.